Elevating Financial Wellness

 Impact

-• 61% Increase in Engagement: Monthly page views rose from 25k to 47k after launch.
+• 61% increase in engagement: Monthly page views rose from 25k to 47k.

 This project not only improved user engagement but also aligned closely with Standard Life’s business objectives of promoting financial wellness.